Solar cells are current sources

 A partially-shaded PV module may cause multiple maximum power points; I made a SPICE simulation of such a situation:

 The P-V characteristic shows three peaks, it is clear that the algorithm of a good MPPT must be able to deal with this:

 The temperature of the forward biased bypass diode during shading can reach 150-200˚C. When the diode returns to its normal reverse-biased condition, the temperature of the diode will cool down.
 But this cooling down takes time.
 This is a critical point to understand.
 During this transition, the diode leakage will be very high due to the residual forward-biased self-heating (as high as 0.1A to 0.5A) and, in turn, can easily maintain self- heating due to high leakage current multiplied by the reverse bias voltage.
-At the solar bike there is frequent shadow.
 The accumulated effect of the “shaded-to-unshaded” transition periods will degrade the lifetime of the bypass diodes.
 See here for a comprehensive article about thermal runaway.